iris-hep/iris-hep.github.io/_codas-hep-students/2025/aleesha.md

 using Coffea 2025.

 ## My expertise is:
-Python, C++ and worked with several domain-specific softwares during my undergrad.
+Python, C++ and worked with several domain-specific software during my undergrad.

 ## A problem I'm grappling with:
 - In search of a helper function in matplotlib to compute uncertainties on data/MC ratio plots for